“My eyes hunger to read more books than time allows me to devour.”

 First, well… let’s blame my curiosity.
 If I started it, I just had to get to the end.
 I had to know what happened.
 This terminally curious trait does not only apply to books I read but also to series I watch.

 Second, I start books that I have a slight idea about or from genres that I usually read.
 Like fiction, romance, fantasy, paranormal, new adult, contemporary and more.
 It also helps that I am slightly immersed in the world of book bloggers.
 I may not always write reviews of books I read, but I follow a LOT of bloggers who do write their own.
-Also, memes that I have also participated in helps in scouring potential books and series that I might like when bookish bloggers talk about favorite characters, favorite books and even favorite quotes.
+Also, memes that I have participated in helps in scouring potential books and series that I might like when bookish bloggers talk about favorite characters, favorite books and even favorite quotes.

 In my case, instead of a DNF shelf, it should probably be a DNL (“did not like”) because there is no way I won’t get to the end one way or another.
 But I won’t start a book or a series if I’m not interested in it in the first place.
 I guess you could say I’m playing it safe.
-But as the quote I shared above said, there’s just too many books but time doesn’t allow us to read all of them, so might as well get smart and choose books that suit our taste.
-But it could be a hit or miss even books that seemed so promising can disappoint so I understand why there’s a concept of DNF.
-Once in a while, I may try a different book or genre from my usual and it would usually be a recommendation by a friend or someone close.
+But as the quote I shared above said, there’s just too many books but time doesn’t allow us to read all of them, so might as well get smart and choose books that might suit our taste.
+But it could be a hit or miss, even with books that seemed so promising can disappoint so I understand why there’s a concept of DNF.
+Once in a while, I may try a different genre from my usual and it would usually be a recommendation by a friend or someone close.
 They say that it’s a form of respect to them when you manage to finish what they want you to read, so there’s that too.

 Series are a lot trickier though.
 Some get better with each book installment but others just do not.
 But no series comes to mind that I decided to drop so far.
 It’s more of a case of – ‘I’ll get back to this later’ or ‘let me just take a breather’, if you know what I mean.